mechanicalmachine/task_manager/README.md

 ## Examples

 First, you need to create a user.
-You can yse management command or admin site for that.
+You can use management command or admin site for that.
 Then you can find user token in admin site.
 You should use this token for all requests.

 NOTE: as a task name you should pass task reference like `task_manager.tasks.task_one` not just a task name.